 I get to play health detective and problem solver

 It would be fair to say creativity is not my forte.
 My strengths lie in logic and problem solving; asking questions with the goal of putting the pieces of the puzzle together or joining the dots.
-This sits well with the underlying philosophy of naturopathy which is to, not just relieve symptoms, but get to the underlying cause of your health issues.
+This sits well with the philosophy of naturopathy (or functional medicine) which is to, not just relieve symptoms, but get to the underlying cause of your health issues.
 It’s also incredibly satisfying to help my clients understand what has brought them to this point.

 I get to learn, not just from science but from my clients

 The workings of the human body are just fascinating to me.
 Every day, I learn something new from reading books and journals or attending conferences and seminars.
 But I also learn from my clients.
 No two clients are the same so I am constantly challenged and stimulated by what I do.

 And it never gets boring.
 There are new discoveries and research findings coming out every week.
 Even compared to when I first started in this field 15 years ago, we now know so much more about the role of genetics for example; or the influence of our microbiome (the bugs in your digestive tract) on our physical and mental health.
 So I practice quite differently to when I first started and no doubt, my approach and treatments will be different again in another 10 years.

 The long term fix not the quick fix